bobmshannon/gomreport/README.md

 - Description of the problem
 - Steps to reproduce the problem
-- Version of OMSA installed (if applicable)
+- Version of OMSA installed
 - Linux distribution and kernel version
 - Any other relevant information that will be useful for debugging and reproducing the problem